Learning

 Mr Archimedes hops in and out of a bath with, variously a kangaroo, goat and wombat, examining the water level each time, and trying to understand why when ALL the friends are in the bath it always overflows.

-Nesta and the Missing Zero by Julie Leibrich
+Nesta and the missing zero Julie Leibrich

-Mr Abacus has lost the number zero and its amazing how much chaos nothing can cause!
+Mr Abacus has lost the number zero and it’s amazing how much chaos nothing can cause!

-Math Curse by Jon Scieszka
+Math curse Jon Scieszka

 When the teacher tells her class that they can think of almost everything as a math problem, one student acquires a math anxiety which becomes a real curse.